praekeltfoundation/rasa-postgres-archiver/README.md

 `S3_REGION` - The S3 region name.

 `RETENTION_DAYS` - The number of days of data to keep in the database.
 Defaults to 30

+`DELETE` - true if you want to delete data from the database, false if you just want to archive.
+Defaults to false.